varshithaga/blog-app/README.md

 ---
 📄 **Screenshots Preview**
-For a visual walkthrough of the application (Login, Create Post, View Posts, Comments, Like, etc.), please refer to the above blogapp.pdf.
+For a visual walkthrough of the application (Login, Create Post, View Posts, Comments, Like, etc.), please refer to the above blogapp1.pdf.

 ---